j-bro/secret-santa-reboot/README.md

 ## Features

 ### Working
-- User signup & login/logout
+- User signup, login, logout
-- Create, modify, delete a group
+- Create, view, modify, delete a group
-- Create, modify, delete an exchange
+- Create, view, modify, delete an exchange
-- View an exchange

 ### To do
 This project is a work in progress.
 Below is a list of features still to be implemented.

-- Group manager can modify an exchange
 - User can create/modify their gift list for a particular exchange
 - Limit viewing & choices by logged-in user permissions
 - Login by email instead of by username